Dazed and Confused (film)

-Released on September 24, 1993 Dazed and Confused was a commercial disappointment at the box office, grossing less than $8 million in the United States.
-The film found later success on home video market and has since become a cult classic.
+Released on September 24, 1993, Dazed and Confused was a commercial disappointment at the box office, grossing less than $8 million in the United States.
+The film later found success on the home video market and has since become a cult classic.
 It ranked third on Entertainment Weekly magazine's list of the 50 Best High School Movies.
 The magazine also ranked it 10th on its "Funniest Movies of the Past 25 Years" list.
+Reviewers have praised the film for its faithful and humanistic depiction of the setting and of high school life.